CartoDB/documentation/app/content/spatial-extension-sf/examples/new-suppliers-based-on-starbucks-locations-clusters.md

 ## New supplier offices based on Starbucks locations clusters

-In this example we are going to use points clustering to analyze where to locate twelve new supplier offices in US based on Starbucks locations.
+In this example we are going to use points clustering to analyze where to locate ten new supplier offices in US based on Starbucks locations.

 ### Generating the clusters